 This Watermelon Feta Salad is fresh, juicy and drizzled with a delicious balsamic reduction.
 It’s made in just 15 minutes!

 Random fact about me: when it comes to fruits or veggies for snacks, I’m a fruit girl.
-Sure, I love carrot sticks and would eat them to no end, but fruits are where its at.
+Sure, I love carrot sticks and would eat them to no end, but fruits are where it’s at.
 That’s probably why I’m currently eating another serving of my quinoa stone fruit salad as I’m typing this.
 It’s not just because fruits are sweet, but they’re just so cute.
 Shallow?
 Maybe.
-But fruits also scream summer, and are so hard to resist.
-For example does this Watermelon Feta Salad above not scream summer to you?!
+But fruits also scream summer and are so hard to resist.
+For example, does this Watermelon Feta Salad above not scream summer to you?!

 It certainly did to me.
 Every last bite.